ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Exchange of information on the countersignature algorithm and related parameters, during the Token POST (Section 3.3).

-* Nonce 'rsnonce' from the KDC to the Client (Section 3.3).

 * Restructured KDC interface, with new possible operations (Section 4).